mikepsinn/positron/README.md

 "Positron Nodes" are applications that contain autonomous **Task Agents**.
 Each **Task Agent** is focused on a very specific task to advance the non-profit's core mission.
 The autonomous Task Agents use retrieval augmented generation as long-term memory, context management as short-term memory, large language models for reasoning and decision-making, and tools to take action using external APIs.

-The "Autonomous Non-Profit Designer Agent" applies the rules that applies the six primary rules of the most effective non-profit organizations from the book Forces for Good to generate its **Task Agent** definitions.
+The "Autonomous Non-Profit Designer Agent" applies the six primary rules of the most effective non-profit organizations from the book Forces for Good to generate its **Task Agent** definitions.

 ## Task Agents